cmtonner/Natwest/README.txt

 {"accountNumberSource":33333,"accountNumberDestination":11111,"amount":100.0}
 ]

-Tests have been provided to demonstrate creating a new TransferObjects by using POST.
+Tests have been provided to demonstrate the use of GET / POST operations on endpoints, more specifically for transfer service.
-Retrieval of information can be done using GET.
-Each test in turn update the balance to the source/target accounts.